-- 1.1.1 The Planning and Compulsory Purchase Act 2004 requires Bridgend County Borough Council to prepare an Local Development Plan (LDP), setting out its objectives for the development and use of land in Bridgend County Borough over the plan period to 2033, and its policies to implement them. - 1.1.2 This Deposit PlanReplacement LDP has been prepared by Bridgend County Borough Council to underpin preparation of the Replacement Local Development Plan (LDP) 2018-2033.
-This document has been prepared and is subject to public consultation in accordance with Regulation 17-22 of the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
-Once finalised and adopted, the Replacement LDP will replace the existing LDP (2006-2021) as the statutory Development Plan for the County Borough.
-In accordance with statutory requirements, policy and guidance, the Replacement LDP will be required to: - deliver sustainable, transit-orientated development; - maximising well-being and creating sustainable places through placemaking; - build upon, and add value to the National Development Framework and national planning policies and guidance produced by the Welsh Government; - reflect local aspirations for the County Borough, based on a vision agreed by the Council and other stakeholders: - express in land-use terms the objectives of the Well-Being of Future Generations (Wales) Act 2015 and priorities of the Bridgend Public Services Board's Well-being Plan.
-This will be enabled by demonstrating the Five Ways of Working (involvement, collaboration, integration, prevention and long term balancing factors) in the Plan's development; - provide a basis for rational and consistent development management decisions; - guide growth and change, while protecting local diversity, character, and sensitive environments; - ensure the social and economic resilience of settlements and their ability to adapt to change over the long term; and - show why, how and where change will occur over the plan period. - 1.1.3 The Replacement LDP Deposit Plan builds upon the Preferred Strategy Deposit Plan, which was consulted on between 30th September 2019 and 8th November 2019 1st June 2021 and 27th July 2021 in accordance with Regulation 45-17 of the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
-In doing so, the Deposit Planthis Replacement LDP provides an updated strategic framework to underpin the Replacement LDP and providesand: - enhanced spatial definition; - a full suite of site allocations to meet identified needs: - an enhanced policy framework (including development management policies); and,

-- delivery and monitoring mechanisms. - 1.1.4 The Replacement LDP, which should be read as a whole, will be used by the Council to guide and manage development, providing a basis for consistent and appropriate decision-making.
-A broad overview of the Replacement LDP process is depicted in the flow diagram below, with the current Deposit-Stage highlighted in orange.
+- 1.1.1 The Planning and Compulsory Purchase Act 2004 requires Bridgend County Borough Council to prepare an LDP, setting out its objectives for the development and use of land in Bridgend County Borough over the plan period to 2033, and its policies to implement them. - 1.1.2 This Replacement LDP has been prepared by Bridgend County Borough Council in accordance with Regulation 22 of the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
+Once finalised and adopted, the Replacement LDP will replace the existing LDP (2006-2021) as the statutory Development Plan for the Country Borough.
+In accordance with statutory requirements, policy and guidance, the Replacement LDP will be required to: - deliver sustainable, transit-orientated development; - maximising well-being and creating sustainable places through placemaking; - build upon, and add value to the National Development Framework and national planning policies and guidance produced by the Welsh Government; - reflect local aspirations for the County Borough, based on a vision agreed by the Council and other stakeholders; - express in land-use terms the objectives of the Well-Being of Future Generations (Wales) Act 2015 and priorities of the Bridgend Public Services Board's Well-being Plan.
+This will be enabled by demonstrating the Five Ways of Working (involvement, collaboration, integration, prevention and long term balancing factors) in the Plan's development; - provide a basis for rational and consistent development management decisions; - guide growth and change, while protecting local diversity, character, and sensitive environments; - ensure the social and economic resilience of settlements and their ability to adapt to change over the long term; and - show why, how and where change will occur over the plan period. - 1.1.3 The Replacement LDP builds upon the Deposit Plan, which was consulted on between 1st June 2021 and 27th July 2021 in accordance with Regulation 17 of the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
+In doing so, this Replacement LDP provides an updated strategic framework and: - enhanced spatial definition; - a full suite of site allocations to meet identified needs; - an enhanced policy framework (including development management policies); and, - delivery and monitoring mechanisms. - 1.1.4 The Replacement LDP, which should be read as a whole, will be used by the Council to guide and manage development, providing a basis for consistent and appropriate decision-making.
+A broad overview of the Replacement LDP process is depicted in the flow diagram below, with the current Stage highlighted in orange.